GHASS19/RandomForest_covid19_Case_Study/README.md

 ## 5. Summary

  In this case study we demonstrate the performance ability even with only a few features and almost all of them being highly correlated with each other.
+Our Random Forest Model predicted 86.5% of the patient's state correctly.